 The real ‘bottom line’, Closing Bank Position shows the amount of cash in your bank account/s at the end of each month.
 If this goes negative, the business has serious problems.
 This is why cash flow forecasting is so important, especially for small businesses.
-Splitting out these different cash flows makes this report easier to understand and also allows each flow of cash to be compared to the others.
-You may find for example that you have a healthy operating cash flow but the business’ investing activities are taking too great a toll on the business’ net cash flow to continue unabated.
+Splitting out these different cash flows makes this report easier to understand.
+It also allows each flow of cash to be compared to the others.
+You may find for example that you have a healthy operating cash flow but the business’ investing activities are taking too great a toll on the business’s net cash flow to continue unabated.

 The P&L records the profits and losses made by the business.
 How do you make a loss?
 It’s a way of saying that something the business owns has lost value.
 The P&L takes into account when, or over how long transactions are agreed, rather than when cash actually changes hands.

 Key questions the profit & loss can answer:

 - What are the business’ Gross Profit, Operating Profit and Profit for a given period?